Pulau Hantu

 Pulau Hantu is located to the south of the main island of Singapore, off the Straits of Singapore.
 Pulau Hantu is actually made up of two islets: Pulau Hantu Besar (Big Ghost Island) and Pulau Hantu Kechil (Little Ghost Island), with a total area of 12.6 hectares.
 At low tide, it is possible to wade across the shallow lagoon between the two islands, but not at high tide.

 Etymology

 The name of Pulau Hantu literally means "Ghost Island" in Malay.

 It may refer to the "disappearing" moment of the middle part of the island during the high tide.
 During the low tide, Pulau Hantu can be seen as one island with two large bays on its northern and southern sides.
-However, during the high tide, the water level in both bays would rise and the mid-section of the island (which is geographically lower than the other areas) would disappear under the rising tide and thus result in two separate and smaller islands.
+However, during the high tide, the water level in both bays would rise and the middle section of the island (which is geographically lower than the other areas) would disappear under the rising tide and thus result in two separate and smaller islands.